surniaulula/wpsso/readme.txt

 <div style="clear:both;"></div>

-= Proven Performance =
+<h4>Proven Performance</h4>

 WPSSO is *fast and coded for performance*, making full use of all available caching techniques (persistent / non-persistent object and disk caching).
 WPSSO loads only the library files and object classes it needs, keeping it small, fast, and yet still able to support a wide range of 3rd party integration features.

 <div style="clear:both;"></div>

-= Clean Uninstall =
+<h4>Clean Uninstall</h4>

 Try the WPSSO plugin with complete confidence &mdash; when uninstalled, WPSSO removes *all* traces of itself from the database (options, site options, user and post meta, transients, etc.).

 <div style="clear:both;"></div>

-= Professional Support =
+<h4>Professional Support</h4>

 WPSSO support and development is on-going.
 You can review the [FAQ](https://wpsso.com/codex/plugins/wpsso/faq/) and [Notes](https://wpsso.com/codex/plugins/wpsso/notes/) pages for additional setup information.
-If you have any suggestions or comments, post them to the [WordPress support forum](https://wordpress.org/support/plugin/wpsso) or the [Pro version support website](http://support.wpsso.surniaulula.com/).
+If you have any suggestions or comments, post them to the [WordPress support forum](https://wordpress.org/support/plugin/wpsso) or the [Pro version support website](http://wpsso.support.wpsso.com).

-**We do not require WordPress admin access to support the plugin** &mdash; All support is provided from the front-end using HTML debugging information within the webpage (see the *Add Hidden Debug Messages* option on the SSO Advanced settings page).

 Follow Surnia Ulula on [Google+](https://plus.google.com/+SurniaUlula/?rel=author), [Facebook](https://www.facebook.com/SurniaUlulaCom), and [Twitter](https://twitter.com/surniaululacom), and [YouTube](http://www.youtube.com/user/SurniaUlulaCom).